 Item takeoff is a convenient way to take off groups of items and quickly calculate their takeoff quantities.
 You can review items and modify them for use in the current estimate before you generate them to the spreadsheet.

 To perform item takeoff:

-- 1. Open the Item Takeoff window: - On the ribbon, from the Takeoff group on the Takeoff tab, click Item. - In classic view, click Takeoff > Item Takeoff or click 1 on the toolbar.
+1. Open the Item Takeoff window.

+On the ribbon, from the Takeoff group on the Takeoff tab, click Item.

 The Item Takeoff window